ropensci/rsnps/cran-comments.md

 As noted in [R-hub issue #560](https://github.com/r-hub/rhub/issues/560), this seems to be an Rhub issue and so can likely be ignored.

-3. A third that is found with *Fedora Linux, R-devel, clang, gfortran* and *Ubuntu Linux 20.04.1 LTS, R-release, GCC*
+4. A fourth that is found with *Fedora Linux, R-devel, clang, gfortran* and *Ubuntu Linux 20.04.1 LTS, R-release, GCC*

 ```
 * checking HTML version of manual ...
 NOTE